brutdefut/ficisertligi/_posts/2024-11-24-the-singleton-17-special-release-2020.md

 body: 7
 sweetness: 8
 smoke_peat: 1
-preview-tr: Robur Reserve, nispeten genç yaşına rağmen, lezzetli ve zarif bir profile sahip.
+preview-tr: Singleton 17, limitli olarak piyasaya sürülen ve 2020 "Rare By Nature" koleksiyonuna ait ekspresyon.
-preview-en: Robur Reserve is a young Speysider which offers an elegant and zesty feeling.
+preview-en: The Singleton 17 is a special release and a part of Diageo's "Rare By Nature" Collection.

 ---